Call for Art opens at noon on January 1, 2015

 Visual Art: up to six (6) pieces may be submitted of any medium.
 Sculptors, multimedia artists, and painters are particularly encouraged to apply.
 Images must be included with all submissions.

-Short Film: up to three (3) short films or videos may be submitted.
+Short Film: up to six (6) short films or videos may be submitted.
 Each submission may be up to 30 minutes in length.
 All video submissions must include a URL where Festival jurors can download the full film/video; no direct uploads to the Festival site will be permitted.

-Installation Art: up to six (6) interactive installation proposals may be submitted.
+Installation Art: up to three (3) interactive installation proposals may be submitted.
 Proposals must be in PDF format; images may also be included.
 Proposals are introductory descriptions of your piece in as much detail as possible.
 Installations can be submitted as ideas, and need not be completed work at the time of submission.
 Some grant funding is available for installation ideas.
-Attachments and photos concerning an installation should be emailed to firstname.lastname@example.org.
+Attachments and photos concerning an installation should uploaded into the artist portal (CallForEntry.org) or may be emailed to email@example.com.

 Literary Art: up to six (6) literary pieces may be submitted — poems (up to 2 pages single-spaced), short stories (up to 1500 words, 7 pages double-spaced) and one-act plays or scripts (up to 15 pages including scene setup).
 PDF is the only accepted file format for literary submissions.

-Performance Art: performers 18 years old or older may submit for consideration for roaming and interactive performances, staged performance, and experimental interactive projects.
+Performance Art: up to three (3) interactive performance proposals may be submitted.
+Performers 18 years old or older may submit for consideration for roaming and interactive performances, staged performance, and experimental interactive projects.
 Images must be included with all submissions.

 Store Art: all artists 18 years old or older may submit items such as books, jewelry, cards, collectibles, etc. for consideration by the Festival Store.
-Artists may submit up to 20 items to the Store, in quantities from 1 to 50 per item.
+Artists may submit up to 6 items or groups of items to the Store, in quantities from 1 to 50 per item.
+Store Curator will contact accepted artists about the possibility of choosing more works for the Store than submitted.

-Be sure to have all of your information entered in our system on time and correctly, as you will not be able to make changes to your entry once the Call for Art closes.
+Be sure to have all of your information entered completely and correctly in the system at the time you pay your submission fee, as you will not be able to make changes to your entry once you finalize your submission.

 • Artists do not need to attend the Festival to be accepted